Th.M. and S.T.M. Programs: A Yale M.Div. Graduate’s Guide to the Top Post-M.Div. Theological Masters

 From the mother of Jesus to Mary Magdalene, women play a more prominent role in John's Gospel than in any other.
 Here's a comprehensive analysis of every major female figure in the Fourth Gospel.

-A review of Catherine Cornille's Meaning and Method in Comparative Theology — her framework for studying other religions faithfully without syncretism.
+A review of Catherine Cornille's Meaning and Method in Comparative Theology — her framework for studying other religions without syncretism.

 How Joseph Ratzinger's writings on doubt cultivate Christian humility—and why the humble submission of doubt to faith is more honest than relativism.